xrpsymbol/xrpsymbol.github.io/README.md

 > 6. Storage: XRP can be stored in a universal distributed blockchain network of computers and digital wallets.
 > 7. Fungible: All XRP's are considered equal and valued equally.

-Note: As people accept XRP in exchange for goods and services, and considering the aformentioned characteristics, the need for a universally recognizable symbol is necessary for representing the units of XRP.
+Note: As people accept XRP in exchange for goods and services, and considering the aformentioned characteristics, the need for a universally recognizable symbol for representing the units of XRP is apparent.

 ### What's next?